-Platelet-rich plasma, also known as regenerative injection therapy, is a treatment for common musculoskeletal conditions, including knee arthritis.
+Platelet-rich plasma, or regenerative injection therapy, treats common musculoskeletal conditions, including knee arthritis.
 We produce PRP from whole blood taken from your arm.
 The blood is spun, separating the heavier red and white cells from the lighter platelets and plasma.
 This plasma, containing a higher concentration of platelets and growth factors, is injected into the joint.
 Recent evidence suggests that PRP improves pain and function in knee arthritis.
 However, usually more than one injection is required.
 Also, the effects last only 6-12 months and rarely go beyond a year.
-Recently, a new type of regenerative injeciton therapy called Nstride claims to give longer-lasting pain relief of up to 3 years with only one injection.
-Could Nstride be the new regenerative injeciton therapy?
+Recently, a new type of regenerative injection therapy called Nstride claims to give longer-lasting pain relief of up to 3 years with only one injection.
+Could Nstride be the new regenerative injection therapy?

 How is Nstride different from normal PRP?